hankmorgan/UnderworldExporter/readme.txt

 	In game a context sensitive overlay will tell you what a right or left click will do when hovering over an object.

-	*These controls can be edited by changing the values in the bindings.txt file.
+	*These controls can be edited by changing the values in the config.ini file.
 Other standard controls are managed by the Unity launcher.
+Mouse sensitivity and axis settings can be configured from the config.ini

 4 Gameplay